 ‘Adopting specific mindsets and practices empowering the workforce to focus on higher value outcomes.’

-This is the first part of an exciting 2-part in-depth interview and conversation with Marco Cigaina, Chief Principal at Idea Development and Service Growth (SAP Innovation Services, Applied Business Innovation) and author of the book “Innovation Management Framework: enabling and fostering innovation in your company“, Epistemy Press (2013).”
+This is the second and last part of an exciting 2-part in-depth interview and conversation with Marco Cigaina, Chief Principal at Idea Development and Service Growth (SAP Innovation Services, Applied Business Innovation) and author of the book “Innovation Management Framework: enabling and fostering innovation in your company“, Epistemy Press (2013).”

 In the introduction of his book, Marco acknowledges that the need to innovate is essential, more than ever before.
 Firms are heavily relying on it, since customer needs and expectations nowadays become increasingly sophisticated and unpredictable, and the pace of technology and product lifecycles accelerates constantly.
 Not to forget today’s complexity of business environment!